rivalrockets/rivalrockets.github.com/_posts/2008-03-13-heres-to-hoping-that-early-adoption-doesnt-suck.md

 </p>

 <p align="left">
   It's for my media PC in the hopes of replacing my gargantuan Bluetooth Microsoft Multimedia Keyboard.
-This should be the best thing that's happened to my HTPC since&#8211;well since it got a microATX form factor.
+This should be the best thing that's happened to my HTPC since--well since it got a microATX form factor.
 </p>

 <p align="center">